Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Experiments

 \subsection{Computational Environment}

 All simulations run under Python~3.10 on an \texttt{Intel Xeon Gold~6230R} (2.1~GHz, 32~cores).
-We restrict Google OR-Tools CP--SAT 9.7 to a single thread and a 30~s cutoff per design.
+The MILP solver (\texttt{scipy.optimize.milp} via HiGHS) is configured with a 30~s time limit per design.
 Plotting uses \texttt{matplotlib}~3.7.
 Full source code and seeds are available in the project repository for reproducibility.